Esaych/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 I had to rewire the 3 lights into series, and so now I'm doing a hybrid solution with power in parallel and signal in a series.

-I also managed to accidentally connect two live wires and blow out the LEDs on my top most ring, so I had to shovel out $10 for a replacement on Amazon, but since I made it so modular, the repair was just a 5 minute swap out to get it working again.
+I also managed to accidentally connect two live wires and blow out the LEDs on my top most ring, so I had to shovel out $10 for a replacement on Amazon, but since I made it so modular, the repair was just a 5-minute swap out to get it working again.

 Now, I had complete control via a python script running on my headless Raspberry Pi and I can write some programs!